- You can see what an EPC looks like since 2019 in this sample EPC (existing dwelling with residential function) (PDF file opens in new window).

 - uses a government software programme.

 - The energy expert also uses substantiating documents.
 These are documents from the owner that prove the presence of insulation, materials or devices.
-The tick list (in Dutch) (Word file) indicates which documents the owner provides to the energy expert.
+The tick list (in Dutch) (PDF file opens in new window) indicates which documents the owner provides to the energy expert.

 - Drawing up an EPC usually takes about half a day.